Facebook marketing isn’t about creating a page and inviting your friends to like. Freelancers can do a lot more with Facebook marketing

 3. Analyze The Competitors

 Note we aren’t talking about the competition but the competitors.
 Even if you are in a very competitive niche, we aren’t concerned about the competition because we don’t yet consider to start advertising as yet.
-If you are into a competitive business, so be it and we are using Facebook as a tool to market your business and bring in sales.
+If you are into a competitive business, so be it, and we are using Facebook as a tool to market your business and bring in sales.

-So study your competitors as to what they are doing online especially on Facebook.
+So study your competitors as to what they are doing online, especially on Facebook.

-- What offers they are coming up for promotions?
+- What offers are they coming up for promotions?

 - What kind of product combinations do they offer?

-- How they are managing their social media presence?
+- How are they managing their social media presence?

-- How active they are on social media?
+- How active are they on social media?

-- Try ordering some items from them and see how they offer the after sales services?
+- Try ordering some items from them and see how they offer the after-sales services?

 - Do they have a support team for the orders?